-Common GI-related adverse events were generally transient in nature and tended to resolve quickly2,3
+Common GI-related adverse events were generally transient in nature and quickly resolved2-4

 Important Safety Information for CONTRAVE